 Symptoms of a benzodiazepine overdose, without other intoxicating substances, may include the following:

 (January 2007).
 The Neurobiology of Drug Addiction, 6: Definition of Tolerance.
 National Institute on Drug Abuse (NIDA).
-Retrieved February 2019 from from https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-iii-action-heroin-morphine/6-definition-tolerance
+Retrieved from https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-iii-action-heroin-morphine/6-definition-tolerance

 (March 2014).
 Benzodiazepines (and the Alternatives).
 Harvard Health Publishing, Harvard Medical School.
-Retrieved February 2019 from from https://www.health.harvard.edu/newsletter_article/Benzodiazepines_and_the_alternatives
+Retrieved from https://www.health.harvard.edu/newsletter_article/Benzodiazepines_and_the_alternatives

 (August 1, 2007).
 Risk Versus Benefit of Benzodiazepines.
 Psychiatric Times.
-Retrieved February 2019 from from https://www.psychiatrictimes.com/geriatric-psychiatry/risk-versus-benefit-benzodiazepines
+Retrieved from https://www.psychiatrictimes.com/geriatric-psychiatry/risk-versus-benefit-benzodiazepines